miekg/learninggo/packages.md

 And you can act accordingly (by fixing the test for instance).

-N> Writing new packages should go hand in hand with writing (some) N> documentation and test functions.
-It will make your code better and it N> shows that you really put in the effort.
+Writing new packages should go hand in hand with writing (some) documentation and test functions.
+It will make your code better and it shows that you really put in the effort.

-The Go test suite also allows you to incorperate example functions which serve as documentation *and* as tests.
+The Go test suite also allows you to incorporate example functions which serve as documentation *and* as tests.
 These functions need to start with `Example`.

 {callout="//"}